ZZZEPOCHE/about/README.md

 An open-source toolkit for advanced prompt engineering, model auditing, and behavioral steering of Large Language Models.
 It includes a collection of structured meta-commands and evaluation frameworks designed to help researchers and developers achieve more predictable, auditable, and high-quality outputs.

 **LEGAL DISCLAIMER, WAIVER & DISCLOSURE**
 © ZZZ_EPOCHE 2026 | MIT LicenseThis is an independent open-source research tool and audit artifact.
-The author has no affiliation with any large language model (LLM) provider, AI laboratory, or commercial entity.All repositories, documents, frameworks, tools, evaluation matrices, and artifacts are released publicly under the MIT License solely as static, open-source transparency and AI safety research artifacts.
+The author has no affiliation with any large language model (LLM) provider, AI laboratory, or commercial entity.
+All repositories, documents, frameworks, tools, evaluation matrices, and artifacts are released publicly under the MIT License solely as static, open-source transparency and AI safety research artifacts.
 They are intended to contribute to discussions on operator sovereignty, outer governance, and defensive AI safety.
 Any republication, modification, or derivative work must retain this full disclaimer and legal waiver.

 **EU/EEA & Regulatory Warning**
 These materials and the underlying methodology are not intended for use in the European Union or European Economic Area (EEA) as part of any high-risk AI system as defined under the EU AI Act (Regulation (EU) 2024/1689).
 They do not constitute a conformity assessment, risk management system, technical documentation, post-market monitoring, or any other regulated compliance deliverable.
 Users in the EU/EEA must ensure full compliance with the EU AI Act and all applicable laws before any use or deployment.
 Users assume all risks associated with any use, citation, or deployment decisions based on these artifacts.Intended UseAll artifacts are provided strictly for: